Shiga Prefecture Transportation

 Train Lines

-Shiga's train lines and train stations and their major sights and facilities are as follows.
-Also see Index to Shiga-related transportation articles.
+Shiga's train lines and train stations and nearby major sights and facilities are as follows.

 The Tokaido Main Line (nicknamed the Biwako Line along the section between Kyoto Station and Nagahama Station) is the most heavily-traveled train line in Shiga passing through the most heavily populated areas of the prefecture east of Lake Biwa.
 These are the train stations on this line in Shiga: